A Basic Compositional Model for Spiking Neural Networks: Theorems for General Composition

-We consider the cyclic composition example from Section~\ref{example: cyclic-1}.
-We analyze just one case in detail, namely, where $x_1$ fires initially and $x_2$ does not.
-We prove here just that, with probability at least $(1-\delta)^{7}$, both $x_1$ and $x_2$ fire at time $4$.
+We consider the toy cyclic composition example from Section~\ref{example: cyclic-1}.
+We analyze just one case in detail, namely, where $x_1$ fires at time $0$ and $x_2$ does not.
+We prove that, with probability at least $(1-\delta)^{7}$, both $x_1$ and $x_2$ fire at time $4$.

-The input firing sequence $\beta_{in}$ is trivial here, since we have no input neurons for the entire network $\mathcal N$.
+The input firing sequence $\beta_{in}$ is trivial here, since the composed network $\mathcal N$ has no input neurons.
 For this example, we assume that, in the initial configuration, $x_1$ fires and the other three neurons do not fire.
-So with all these restrictions, we have just a single probability distribution $P$ for executions of $\mathcal N$.
+With these restrictions, we have a single probability distribution $P$ for infinite executions of $\mathcal N$.
+We argue compositionally, in terms of executions.

-We argue the result compositionally, in terms of executions.
-Probably we could carry out a similar analysis in terms of traces, but coping with the hidden neurons would make things more complicated.

-So let $A$ be the set of executions of length $4$ in which both $x_1$ and $x_2$ fire at time $4$.
-We aim to show that $P(A) \geq (1-\delta)^{7}$.
-For this, we define several other successively-included sets of executions: \begin{itemize} \item $A_0$, the set of executions of length $0$ consisting of just the initial configuration, in which $x_1$ is firing and the others are not firing. \item $A_1$, the set of executions of length $1$ whose one-step prefix is in $A_0$ and in which, in the last configuration, $a_1$ is firing. \item $A_2$, the set of executions of length $2$ whose one-step prefix is in $A_1$ and in which, in the last configuration, $x_2$ is firing. \item $A_3$, the set of executions of length $3$ whose one-step prefix is in $A_2$ and in which, in the last configuration, $x_2$ and $a_2$ are both firing. \item $A_4$, the set of executions of length $4$ whose one-step prefix is in $A_3$ and in which, in the last configuration, $x_1$, $x_2$ and $a_2$ are all firing. \end{itemize} Then we can see that
+So let $E$ be the set of executions of length $4$ in which both $x_1$ and $x_2$ fire at time $4$.
+We will show that $P(E) \geq (1-\delta)^{7}$.
+For this, we define several other sets of executions.
+Each set is included in the previous one. \begin{itemize} \item $E_0$, the set of executions of length $0$ consisting of just the initial configuration, in which $x_1$ is firing and the other neurons are not firing. \item $E_1$, the set of executions of length $1$ whose one-step prefix is in $E_0$ and in which, in the last configuration, $a_1$ is firing. \item $E_2$, the set of executions of length $2$ whose one-step prefix is in $E_1$ and in which, in the last configuration, $x_2$ is firing. \item $E_3$, the set of executions of length $3$ whose one-step prefix is in $E_2$ and in which, in the last configuration, $x_2$ and $a_2$ are both firing. \item $E_4$, the set of executions of length $4$ whose one-step prefix is in $E_3$ and in which, in the last configuration, $x_1$, $x_2$ and $a_2$ are all firing. \end{itemize} Then we can see that

 We need lower bounds for the four conditional probabilities.
-For example, consider $P(A_4 | A_3)$.
-Let $\alpha'$ be any execution in $A_3$; we will argue that $P(A_4 | \alpha') \geq (1 - \delta)^3$, and use Total Probability to conclude that $P(A_4 | A_3) \geq (1 - \delta)^3$.
+For example, consider $P(E_4 | E_3)$.
+Let $\alpha'$ be any execution in $E_3$; we will argue that $P(E_4 | \alpha') \geq (1 - \delta)^3$, and use Total Probability to conclude that $P(E_4 | E_3) \geq (1 - \delta)^3$.
 We have:

-where $\alpha$ ranges over the length-$4$ executions in $A_4$ that extend $\alpha'$.
-By Lemma~\ref{lem: compose-out-2}, we may write:
+where $\alpha$ ranges over the length-$4$ executions in $E_4$ that extend $\alpha'$.
+By Lemma~\ref{lem: compose-out-2}, we may break this down in terms of the two sub-networks and write: